 To that end, according to Herodotus, the Egyptian Labyrinth was worthy of inclusion as a wonder before the pyramids.
 Antipater, on the other hand, included the Walls of Babylon in place of the Lighthouse of Alexandria.
 However, in this article, we will only cover the ‘traditional’ Seven Wonders of the Ancient World – as mostly compiled by Philo.
-So without further ado, let us take a gander at the visual reconstructions (conveyed by images and animations) of these incredible man-made Seven Wonders of the Ancient World.
+So without further ado, let us take a gander at the fascinating history and visual reconstructions (conveyed by images and animations) of these incredible man-made Seven Wonders of the Ancient World.

 1) The Great Pyramid at Giza (circa 2560 BC) –